-The AD7858/AD7858L is a fast, 12-bit single supply A/D converter.
-The part requires an external 4 MHz/1.8 MHz master clock (CLKIN), two C{REF} capacitors, a \overline{CONVST} signal to start conversion, and power supply decoupling capacitors.
-The part provides the user with track/hold, on-chip reference, calibration features, A/D converter, and serial interface logic functions on a single chip.
-The A/D converter section of the AD7858/AD7858L consists of a conventional successive-approximation converter based around a capacitor DAC.
-The AD7858/AD7858L accepts an analog input range of 0 to +V ${DD}$ where the reference can be tied to V{DD} .
+The AD7853/AD7853L is a fast, 12-bit single supply A/D converter.
+The part requires an external 4 MHz/1.8 MHz master clock (CLKIN), two CREF capacitors, a $\overline{\text{CONVST}}$ signal to start conversion and power supply decoupling capacitors.
+The part provides the user with track/hold, on-chip reference, calibration features, A/D converter and serial interface logic functions on a single chip.
+The A/D converter section of the AD7853/AD7853L consists of a conventional successive-approximation converter based around a capacitor DAC.
+The AD7853/AD7853L accepts an analog input range of 0 to +VDD where the reference can be tied to VDD.
 The reference input to the part is buffered on-chip.

-A major advantage of the AD7858/AD7858L is that a conversion can be initiated in software as well as applying a signal to the CONVST pin.
-Another innovative feature of the AD7858/AD7858L is self-calibration on power-up, which is initiated having a capacitor from the CAL pin to AGND, to give superior dc accuracy.
-See Automatic Calibration on Power-Up section.
-The part is available in a 24-pin SSOP package and this offers the user considerable space-saving advantages over alternative solutions.
-The AD7858L version typically consumes only 5.5 mW making it ideal for battery-powered applications.
+A major advantage of the AD7853/AD7853L is that a conversion can be initiated in software as well as applying a signal to the $\overline{\text{CONVST}}$ pin.
+Another innovative feature of the AD7853/ AD7853L is self-calibration on power-up, which is initiated having a capacitor from the $\overline{\text{CAL}}$ pin to AGND, to give superior dc accuracy (See Automatic Calibration on Power-Up section).
+The part is available in a 24-lead SSOP package, which offers the user considerable space-saving advantages over alternative solutions.
+The AD7853L version typically consumes only 5.5 mW, making it ideal for battery-powered applications.